Fine Art Studios

 Fine Art Studio 4 VART 3647 (2nd year)

-For more information about a course, please contact the Studio Lead of the offering studio.
-The 2019 preferencing process will be communicated to you by email at a later date.
+For more information about a course, please contact the Studio Lead of the offering studio or course coordinator.

-Please note: although we would like to offer all of the options below, classes are subject to viability and may not run if numbers are too low.
+Please note: although we would like to offer all of the Fine Art Studio options below, classes are subject to viability and may not run if numbers are too low.

 Offering Studio & Studio Lead